WimpieRatte/car_rental/README.md

 - A project that manages rentals, users and payments for a car rental company.
 - The implementation is elaborated upon below, in step-by-step format.
-- Currently still in progress (latest progress: Custom users (for registration & login) set up.)
+- Currently still in progress (latest progress: Custom users (for registration & login), templates and models set up.)

 # Step 1: Setup